 First – is it listed on the My Beauty Bunny cruelty free brand list?
 My team and I update this list regularly.
 I include Leaping Bunny certified brands and brands that are not certified (more on this below), vegan-exclusive and non-vegan-exclusive brands, independently owned and non-independently owned brands.
 Each has a reason for being listed, and each is carefully marked with a notation so you can determine which are which.
 For example, if you wanted only 100% vegan AND Leaping Bunny certified brands, simply look for the brands marked with an asterisk (vegan) and heart (Leaping Bunny).
 The most recent “updated by” date can be found at the bottom of the page.

-The gold standard in cruelty free beauty is the Leaping Bunny certification.
+The gold standard in cruelty free beauty in the US and Europe is the Leaping Bunny certification.
 Brands may choose to be certified only, OR they may choose to license the Leaping Bunny logo for inclusion on their packaging.
 This means, that a brand COULD be certified by Leaping Bunny, but you may not see the logo on their packaging or website.
 Leaping Bunny is the best because it was created by several not for profit animal organizations (including The Humane Society of the US, The Humane Society of Canada, NAVS and AAVS, among others).
 This Coalition for Consumer Information on Cosmetics (CCIC) requires paperwork from the brand AND its ingredient suppliers, plus it actually audits brands to make sure they are maintaining their cruelty free status.
 You can easily search their online shopping guide as well as their iPhone and Android compatible app to find out if products are certified cruelty free.

 Animal Testing Questions: